-The average overall attendance by directors at meetings of the Board and its Committees was approximately 95% in 2013.
-The Board met eight times in 2013.
-Each director attended at least 75% of the meetings of the Board and Committees on which he or she served (and that were held during the periods during which he or she served as a director or Committee member).
-In 2013, nine of our ten directors then in office attended the annual general meeting of shareholders.
+Overall attendance by directors at meetings of the Board and its Committees averaged over 95% in 2014.
+The Board met seven times in 2014.
+Each director attended at least 75% of the meetings of the Board and Committees on which he or she served.
+In 2014, nine of our ten directors then in office attended the annual general meeting of shareholders.